-Chiawa Camp is situated on the banks of the Zambezi River, beneath a grove of mahogany trees in the heart of the game-rich Lower Zambezi National Park.
-Opened by the Cumings family in 1989, Chiawa was the first camp in the park and is still run by a member of the family, Grant Cumings, who visits the camp frequently and is very hands on.
+Chiawa Camp is situated on the banks of the Zambezi River, beneath a grove of mahogany trees in the heart of Zambia’s game-rich Lower Zambezi National Park.
+Opened by the Cumings family in 1989, Chiawa was the first camp in the park and is still run by a member of the family, Grant Cumings, who is very hands on.
 Over the years, the camp has evolved in size and comfort to a high degree of understated luxury.

 Our view of Chiawa Camp

 In many ways, we think Chiawa is one of the best, and best-run, camps in Africa.
 The service and food are top-notch, with a team who tend to go out of their way to make everyone feel comfortable – and left us feeling that nothing was too much trouble.
 The camp manages to be luxurious, while still feeling homely and welcoming, a balance that can be difficult to get right.
 A good complement of excellent guides and a flexible attitude towards activities means that guests will usually get to do what they want, more or less when they want.
 We love it.